sumayaakter533/React-core-concepts/README.md

 - Import the CSS in your React project.
 Make sure to import the index.css file into your src/main.jsx - `import './index.css';`

 - Run the development server - `npm run dev`

+## Thinking in React way

+1. Create it apart into pieces called components.
+2. Describe the different visual states for each of the components.
+3. Connect the components together so that the data flows through them.